Akshay-Jhijhautia/Git_Linux/linux/linux.md

 # Important commands for linux

 1. `mkdir <>` -> creates a new folder.
+   ex. mkdir -p a/b/c - to create directory in multiple files
 2. `touch <>` -> creates a new blank file.
 3. `cat <filename>` -> enables to read the contents of the file.
 4. `pwd` -> current working directory.

-5. `echo > text.txt "Hi"` -> // Writes content Hi in text.txt file, if we write echo again then
-   it will delete previous content, and write new content in that file.
+5. `echo > text.txt "Hi"` -> // Writes content Hi in text.txt file, if we write echo again then, it will delete previous content, and write new content in that file.

 5a. `echo "Hello world"` -> This acts a print statement for terminal, similar to console.log in javascript